-You can receive notifications about upcoming due dates, overdue items, and availability of reserved titles in a variety of ways.
+You can receive notifications about upcoming due dates, overdue items, and availability of reserved titles in a variety of ways: e-mail, text message, phone call, or by mail.
+These preferences are set when you get a library card.
+Should you wish to change them later:

 You may also return most items to the remote books drops located at Plaza del Lago near the entrance to the Starbucks and the Wilmette Community Center, 3000 Glenview Rd, Wilmette, IL, in the back parking lot.
 (Do not return iPads and Nooks at the remote locations)